plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 * Despite many hosting providers such as Netlify and Cloudflare offering server-side analytics, many sites such as those on GitHub pages have no access to server logs at all.
 * Server logs only keep a limited amount of traffic data so you need a way to archive them before they are deleted.

-## Are server-side analytics a realistic alternative to client-side analytics for the average website?

-Google Analytics is the most popular client-side analytics tool on the web.
-It is installed on more than 50% of all websites.
-From speaking to many website owners over the last few weeks, server logs, in general, are not seen as an ideal replacement for Google Analytics by most.

-Some web hosting packages may come with server logs pre-installed and ready to use.
-For most of the others, it is a bit more complicated process to get them set up.

-Trying to get the average website or business that is using Google Analytics right now to remove Google Analytics and switch to server-side analytics reminds me of that [famous Hacker News comment](https://news.ycombinator.com/item?id=9224) about the announcement of Dropbox:

-> "You can already build such a system yourself quite trivially by getting an FTP account, mounting it locally with curlftpfs, and then using SVN or CVS on the mounted filesystem.
-From Windows or Mac, this FTP account could be accessed through built-in software."

-How would the average website or business owner that runs Google Analytics switch to a server log analytics system?

-1. You need to have access to a server.
-This is especially difficult when considering that many sites these days are hosted on proprietary CMS tools that don't allow you to have server access
-2. Then you need to set up your server logs in the first place unless your server already supports them
-3. Then you need to enable archiving as by default server logs get discarded after the system processes them
-4. Then you need to redirect your server logs to another tool to parse them, organize the information into a format readable by people that are used to Google Analytics dashboard and then show the analytics reports with pretty charts and tables
-5. Then you need to figure out how to filter out bots from the data to get something that resembles the accuracy you are used to from client-side analytics

-Some site owners are happy to do this process and that's fine.
-I've been using server logs for a year or so since I decided to [remove Google Analytics](https://plausible.io/blog/remove-google-analytics) and before discovering and becoming part of Plausible Analytics.

-But this is not a realistic solution for millions of websites running Google Analytics and donating their visitor and customer data to Google today.
-There is a need for a better plug and play solution.

 ## Are server logs more privacy-friendly than client-side analytics?

 Some data privacy activists often share the opinion that "any analytics are bad, only server logs are good", but server logs are not a fundamentally more privacy-friendly solution compared to JavaScript-based analytics tools.